SiloCityLabs/Cuttlephone/README.md

 # Cuttlephone
-Cuttlephone is a USB-C gamepad for smartphones.
-The shell of the gamepad is 3d printed so that the electronics can be used on multiple phones.
-3d print a new shell when you buy a new phone.
+Cuttlephone is a modular 3D printed phone case and USB-C gamepad.

 # Status
 A prototype (0.x) is currently in development.
+Currently supports:
+ - phone case
+ - Switch Joy-Con rails
+ - Razer Junglecat rails

 You can follow progress here:
  - [HackADay.io project log](https://hackaday.io/project/165606-cuttlephone-gamepad-phone-case)
  - [SiloCityLabs project blog / newsletter](https://silocitylabs.com/categories/projects/)
  - [SiloCityLabs Twitter](https://twitter.com/silocitylabs)
- - Coming soon: "Cuttlephone" blog category so you can subscribe to only gamepad updates without the side projects

 [![](https://user-images.githubusercontent.com/1850819/73496293-3f021080-4386-11ea-9fc7-d2fafe343bc1.png)](https://hackaday.io/project/165606-cuttlephone-gamepad-phone-case)

 # To-do
+ - Make a really good phone case
- - Finish prototype (write firmware, assemble PCB, 3D print case)
+ - Finish gamepad prototype (write firmware, assemble PCB, 3D print case)
  - Demo and test prototype with friends
- - Post on a community like SudoMod or BitBuilt
- - Brainstorm v2 with the community
+ - Community feedback, brainstorm v2

 # How it works
+The phone case uses OpenSCAD Customizer to support many phone models.

-The heart is an ATmega32u4 which has built in USB support.
+The gamepad uses an ATmega32u4 which has built in USB support.
 The firmware will use the [LUFA library](https://github.com/abcminiuser/lufa) to implement a USB HID gamepad.
-The case is 3d printed to fit my phone and will use buttons from a donor controller / replacement parts.
-The two halves of the controller connect with a 0.5mm pitch FFC.

 # How can I help?
 Stick around until the prototype is finished!
 Follow the project with the links above.
 I'm open to suggestions.